funkhaus/wp-shopify/README.md

 <?php get_footer(); ?>
 ```

-When you go to `example.com/store/tofu` (assuming you have your store permalink set to 'store'), you'll see the name of your Tofu product in an h2 tag!
+When you go to `example.com/store/tofu`, you'll see the name of your Tofu product in an h2 tag!

 There are a couple things going here:

-* First, we wrap the entire product in an element with the `data-product-id` attribute set.
+* First, we wrap the product in an element with the `data-product-id` attribute set.
 Nothing outside this element will receive the correct product data or render the custom components.
 * Next, we set the value of `data-product-id` using the `the_product_id()` [convenience function](#convenience-functions).
 * Finally, we included a custom component called `product-title`, which renders the product title.
 We'll cover more about WPS custom components later.